 More than 36 students have also completed their MSc theses on topics related to the TLTPOS research.
 The theses are available on Dpub repository at TUT

-The TLTPOS research group is one of the total of five wireless positioning and/or GNSS related research groups at TUT, the other four groups in the largest wireless positioning & GNSS research clusters in Finland being led by Prof. Jari Nurmi, Prof. Robert Piché, Prof. Mikko Valkama and Prof. Jarmo Takala.
+The TLTPOS research group is one of the total of five academic wireless positioning and/or GNSS related research groups at TUT, the other four groups in the largest wireless positioning & GNSS research clusters in Finland being led by Prof. Jari Nurmi, Prof. Robert Piché, Prof. Mikko Valkama and Prof. Jarmo Takala.

 The TLTPOS research has been funded over the years by the following main sponsors: